 The City will implement water quality management strategies identified in the Water Quality Protection Plan (WQPP): Phase I that was developed in 2017.
-Specific activities to be completed in 2020 include the design and installation of a bio-retention basin to be located at the New Braunfels' Utilities (NBU) Headwaters facility that would treat and infiltrate stormwater runoff from remaining impervious surfaces.
+Specific activities to be completed in 2020 include the design and installation of a bio-retention basin to be located at the New Braunfels' Utilities (NBU) Headwaters facility to treat and infiltrate stormwater runoff from remaining impervious surfaces.
+Work in 2020 will also include engineering design for a water quality retrofit project at the Landa Park Aquatic Center parking lot.
+The project will be designed to treat stormwater runoff from the paved parking area using green stormwater infrastructure such as bio-retention and/ or permeable parking.